 Nourish your body thoroughly by adding seaweed to you diet

-Proteins in seaweed are found in a simple form that is easy to assimilate making it immediately available to the body.
-This protein is also low in calories and fat, alkaline, fully utilisable and contains no cholesterol.
+Proteins in seaweed are offered in a simple form which is easy for human bodies to assimilate.
+This protein is also low in calories and fat, alkaline, contains no cholesterol.

-They contain exceptional saccharides in the form of glyconutrients (Agar & carrageenan) & complex sugars (like Mannitol), phytohormones & sterols; all this, with almost no calories.
-Seaweed carbohydrates are slow releasing sugars in the form of fibres, supplying plenty of energy with few calories.
-The fibres in seaweed come in soluble & insoluble forms, and both are able to bind water or mineral cations and may be used by colonic microflora as fermentable substrate to provide prebiotic benefits & facilitate binding, lubrication & evacuation of toxins.
+Seaweeds also contain exceptional saccharides in the form of glyconutrients ( for example in Agar & carrageenan) & complex sugars (like Mannitol).
+Seaweed carbohydrates are slow releasing sugars in the form of fibers, supplying plenty of energy with few calories.
+The fibers in seaweed come in soluble & insoluble forms, and both are able to bind water, or mineral cations, and may be used by colonic microflora, as fermentable substrate, to provide prebiotic benefits & facilitate the binding, lubrication & evacuation of toxins.

 Ocean vegetables contain fatty acids with a favourable ratio of Omega-3, anti-oxidants & phyto nutrients.

-Being one of the most alkaline foods one can eat, sea vegetables support the neutralisation of acidity in the body which is a fertile ground for disease.
+- Being one of the most alkaline foods one can eat, seaweeds support the neutralisation of acidity in the body

-One does not have to eat great quantities of seaweed in order to enjoy the taste and get the health benefits.
-Sea vegetables are a very positive alternative to the current trend of consuming a daily handful of expensive vitamins and mineral supplements.
+One does not have to eat great quantities of seaweed in order to enjoy the health benefits they offer.
+Seaweeds offer a positive alternative to the current trend of consuming a daily handful of expensive vitamins and mineral supplements.

 Nutritional Value of Edible seaweeds

 Disclaimer: This material is provided for educational purposes only and IS NOT intended as a substitute for professional medical advice, diagnosis, or treatment.
 This information is generic and may not include the latest research.
 We encourage you to do your own research and discuss your findings with a qualified health practitioner who can help you validate the outcomes in the context of your specific & individual health situation.